 20.2 A disciplinary record shall reflect the nature of the charge, the disposition of the charge, the sanction assessed, and any other pertinent information.
-Disciplinary records shall be maintained by the Associate Vice President for Student Services/Dean of Students Office.
+Disciplinary records shall be maintained by the Dean of Students Office.
 Disciplinary records will be treated as confidential and shall not be accessible to or used by anyone other than the Dean of Students or University officials with legitimate educational interests; except upon written authorization of the student or in accordance with applicable state or federal laws or court order or subpoena.